Seven Things About Licensing Every Content Buyer Should Know

-There are a couple things to keep in mind that can create hurdles during production if you don’t account for them: time and cost.
+There are a couple of things to keep in mind that can create hurdles during production if you don’t account for them: time and cost.

 Pricing is another factor to consider.
 We all work within budgetary constraints.
 On occasion, producers and other creatives will underestimate the fees for licensing, specifically for premium content.
 If you wait until the end of post-production to license third-party content, then you could encounter unexpected licensing fees that are a real hit to the budget.
 A better practice is to contact the rights holder during pre-production so you can determine the fees upfront and account for them in your budget.
 Better to find out the cost while you have options rather than be surprised during the final stages!

 7. A word of caution: Just because you’ve got the rights to something doesn’t mean you can use it everywhere and forever.

 This goes back to our conversation about rights-managed content.
-A common misconception is that once you purchase a segment of content, you can use it any way you see fit.
-But in reality, when you secure a license, it gives you the right to feature that content only in a specific way.
+A common misconception is that once you purchase a content segment, you can use it any way you see fit.
+But in reality, securing a license gives you the right to feature that content only in a specific way.
 That’s why it’s important that whoever grants you the license is explicit about what the license covers.